-If you're looking for honest opinions about games, without any sort of sugar-coating or political corectness, you're in the right place.
+If you're looking for honest opinions about games, without any sort of sugar-coating or political correctness, you're in the right place.

 Hope you'll enjoy your stay.

 Disclaimer: Creator of this blog does not take responsibility for any negative results caused by prolonged exposure to salt.
-Bias at the bottom of the bottle is a naturally occuring process.
-May (or may not) contain high ammounts of catgirls.
+Bias at the bottom of the bottle is a naturally occurring process.
+May (or may not) contain high amounts of catgirls.
 You've been warned.

 Yeah, exactly that.